Descanonge/tol_colors/README.md

 ![iridescent](/docs/img/iridescent.svg)

 Finally, there is a smoothed **"rainbow"** scheme.
 It is often better to use a limited range of these colors.
+Variants are already defined to that end.
-If the lowest data value occurs often, start at off-white instead of purple.
-If the highest data value occurs often, end at red instead of brown.
+If the lowest data value occurs often, start at off-white instead of purple ("rainbow_WhRd" and "rainbow_WhBr").
+If the highest data value occurs often, end at red instead of brown ("rainbow_WhRd" and "rainbow_PuRd").
 For color-blind people, the light purples and light blues should not be mixed much.

 ![rainbow](/docs/img/rainbow.svg)